quii/learn-go-with-tests/error-types.md

 This change has had some _real positive effects_

 - Our `DumbGetter` function has become simper, it's no longer concerned with the intricacies of an error string, it just creates a `BadStatusError`.
-- Our tests now reflect what a user of our code _could_ do if they decided they wanted to do some more sophisticated error handling than just logging.
+- Our tests now reflect (and document) what a user of our code _could_ do if they decided they wanted to do some more sophisticated error handling than just logging.
 Just do a type assertion and then you get easy access to the properties of the error.
 - It is still "just" an `error`, so if they choose to they can pass it up the call stack or log it like any other `error`.

 ## Wrapping up